 Many faculty members presently maintain research grants and employ graduate (and sometimes undergraduate) students as research assistants.
 While many students are hired in such capacities in their supervisors' labs, you shouldn't be shy about contacting ECP faculty or even other departments where research interests may overlap.
 When openings present themselves postings are forwarded via listserv (email) and notices may be posted on the 5th and 6th floor bulletin boards in the Education Building.

 For more information on Teaching Assistantships in ECP, please visit our Teaching Assistant resources page.

 Course Lecturer positions

 Understanding the importance of gaining experience in teaching at the university level, ECP does its best every semester to employ senior doctoral students as course lecturers in both graduate and undergraduate courses.
-If you are interested in teaching you should first consult ECP's course offerings by searching the online class schedule for any courses with course numbers beginning in EDPC, EDPE, EDPI, EDPH, and EDPT.
+If you are interested in teaching you should first consult ECP's course offerings by searching Minerva's online class schedule for any courses with course numbers beginning in EDPC, EDPE, EDPI, EDPH, and EDPT.